pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     You can here add a function that will be called at each frame, after the Gui was rendered and swapped to the screen.

+* `CustomBackground`: *VoidFunction, default=empty*.
+    By default, the background is cleared using ImGuiWindowParams.backgroundColor.
+If set, this function instead gives you full control over the background that is drawn behind the Gui.
+An example use case is if you have a 3D application like a mesh editor, or game, and just want the Gui to be drawn on top of that content.

 * `AnyBackendEventCallback`: *AnyBackendCallback, default=empty*.
   Callbacks for events from a specific backend. _Only implemented for SDL, where the event will be of type 'SDL_Event *'_